 - Tea Lovers Guide To Breakfast Tea

 An increase in alpha wave activity is desirable because of alpha waves' connection with relaxed mental states.
 Many people drink tea to relax, concentrate on tasks or meditate.

 Realize Drinking Tea is Different

 People drink coffee to get moving.
 They drink tea to get focused.
 It's a very different experience when you start your day with calmness.

-I suggest you purchase some sampler packs from the tea vendor you choose and see what you like.
+I suggest you purchase some sampler packs from your chosen tea vendor and see what you like.
 You want a tea that tastes good, not a tea that tastes like coffee.
 You will eventually find your favorite coffee replacement tea.

 Once you've transitioned from coffee to tea, I hope waking up in the morning will feel different somehow, in a good way. ♡

 Tea for Beginners Start Here >>